quasarstream/PHP-FFmpeg-video-streaming/README.md

 - Please see [Contributing File](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/blob/master/CONTRIBUTING.md) for more information.

-- Please just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) for reporting bugs.
+- Please, just [file an issue](https://github.com/aminyazdanpanah/PHP-FFmpeg-video-streaming/issues) for reporting bugs.
 - If you discover a security vulnerability within this package, please send an e-mail to Amin Yazdanpanah via: contact [AT] aminyazdanpanah • com.